The ASC 842 leasing standard has been saved

 Lease accounting hot topics for entities that have adopted ASC 842

 We have observed an increase in entities abandoning properties, subleasing space they are no longer using, or modifying existing leases to change the amount of space or the lease term.
 Further, as a financing method to improve their liquidity, entities are increasingly entering into sale-and-leaseback transactions involving real estate.
 As a result of these real estate rationalization efforts, companies are also more frequently evaluating leases for impairment.
 Each of these topics is addressed below (also see Deloitte’s March 30, 2021, Accounting Spotlight for a more detailed discussion).
+Please note that the accounting considerations below apply to entities that have already adopted ASC 842.
+Entities that have not yet adopted ASC 842 should work with their accounting advisers to determine the impact of real estate rationalization under ASC 840.

-Ongoing accounting standards updates
+Ongoing accounting standard-setting activities

-Most recently, the FASB issued ASU 2021-05, which changed the accounting for lessors of leases with variable payments that do not depend on an index or rate.
+In July 2021, the FASB issued ASU 2021-05, which changed the accounting for lessors of leases with variable payments that do not depend on an index or rate.
 This new guidance requires a lessor to classify a lease with any variable lease payments as an operating lease at lease commencement if both of the following conditions are met:

 - The lease would have been classified as a sales-type lease or direct financing lease in accordance with the classification criteria in ASC 842-10-25-2 and 25-3, respectively.